mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.Communications.Abstractions.md

 #### Attachments
 Gets or sets the list of attachment references in the email message.

+## Class: Communications.Models.ReceivedEmailMessageModel
+This model represents inbound email messages

+### Properties

+#### Server
+this is the host reference for the inbound message
+#### Path
+what inbox path is the message received on

 ## Class: Communications.Models.SmsMessageModel
 Represents a model for SMS messages.